tallmtt/gecc/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Also add information on how to contact you by electronic and paper mail.